How to get your 1099 game plan in shape and avoid a last-minute panic.

 - Medical and health payments over $600: Issue a 1099-MISC.

-1099s are also not required for things such as business travel expenses, employee expense reimbursement, office supplies, freight, storage, or rent if the payments are made to real estate agents or property managers.
+1099s are also not required for things such as business travel expenses, employee expense reimbursement, office supplies, freight, storage, or similar items, or rent if the payments are made to real estate agents or property managers.

-To avoid last-minute problems at the end of January, embed a process to meet 1099 requirements at the onset of an expense.
+1099s are easier when the end goal is embedded in the purchasing process.
 A spend management platform that addresses the entire payment process, from initial request to GL sync, will take 1099 requirements into account every time a bill is paid.
+Here’s how it works in Airbase.

-As an example, the Airbase spend management system starts the 1099 process the minute the vendor is added to the system.
-As part of creating a vendor, simply indicate if that vendor fits the criteria for receiving a 1099.
-If so, you will need to collect their tax information by having them fill out and submit a W-9 form.
-The W-9 has all of the relevant information you will need for the 1099: name, address, contact information, e-mail address (preferably for the accounting department), and EIN/SSN.
+- The minute a vendor is added to the system, simply indicate if the vendor fits the criteria for receiving a 1099.
+If it does, Airbase collects their tax information by having the vendor fill out and submit a W-9 form.
+The W-9 has all of the relevant information you will need for the 1099: name, address, contact information, email address (preferably for the accounting department), and EIN/SSN.

 You can choose to make W-9 submission a requirement for getting paid.
 In other words, if a vendor hasn’t submitted the form, you won’t pay them.
 We recommend enabling this feature so you don’t have to chase down the information when it’s 1099 time.
 As Dan Shinstrom, Director at KongBasileConsulting, joked during Airbase’s Preparing for year-end: 1099s can be fun! webinar, “if you owe a vendor money, they will give their W-9 to you much faster than they will in January or February.”